 Worldnomads.com has some Brazil safety tips here:

 Phil from the safety hub almost 3 years ago

 Hi guys.
 I agree partially with Caroline.
 Sao Paulo is safe if you take some precautions, which in my opinion, the most important is: don't make yourself a walking target.

 What does this mean?
 Never take a large amount of money or flash money/laptops In the middle of the street.
 Don't use fancy jewels or hang your camera in your neck.
 Other than that Sao Paulo is very safe.

 Other important notes.
 Get the name and telephone of a taxi driver of your confidence.
 If you were in trouble, this guy can be your guardian angel.
 Use metro.it's a great way to move around but avoid using it too early or in the end of afternoon, it will be crowded.
-Really crowded. over 2 years ago
+Really crowded. almost 3 years ago